 Grounding techniques include both cognitive and sensory awareness, such as touching an object or saying today’s date out loud.
 Doing this at night before bed can help bring you back to the present moment so you can sleep.

 If one of your anxiety triggers involves worrying about your daily activities, you may notice your anxiety spikes more at night.
 Creating a to-do list for the day or week may help take away some of that anxiety.

 Healthy sleep habits

 One of the most important ways to ease anxiety at night is through healthy sleep habits.
 Making sure you’re happy and comfortable in your own bedroom will help improve your quality of sleep.

 There are many ways to establish good sleep habits to ensure you’re sleeping better and for longer:

 Exercise can help improve both sleep quality and duration.
-If you experience nighttime anxiety, exercising during the early or late afternoon may help you sleep longer at night, while afternoon workouts also have sleep benefits.
+If you experience nighttime anxiety, morning exercise may help you sleep longer at night, while afternoon workouts also have sleep benefits.

 Develop a sleep schedule

 Establishing a sleep schedule can help keep your circadian clock in check.
 When you keep your wake and sleep cycles around the same time each day, you may find it easier to fall asleep night.

 Avoid stimulants before bed

-The National Sleep Foundation warns that alcohol, cigarettes, and caffeine can all have a negative effect on sleep, so be sure to avoid these before you hit the hay.
+Alcohol and caffeine can both have a negative effect on sleep, so be sure to avoid these before you hit the hay.